Southern Region, Ireland: Geography

 Southern Ireland incorporates the southern parts of the country, encompassing an area of 29829 km2.
-The region is located in the British Isles on the Western Europe, roughly to the left of the England.
+The region is located in Western Europe, roughly to the left of the England.
 The region does not share any international land borders, and borders the other two regions (Northern and Western and Eastern and Midland) of Ireland to the north.
-It has along coastline along the Atlantic Ocean.
+It has a long coastline along the Atlantic Ocean.
 The topography of the region consists of central lowland valleys interspersed with mountainous terrain encircled by sandstone mountain ranges along the coast.

 Sub-regions

 The Southern Ireland region incorporates ten counties across three regions-Mid-West, South-East, and South-West.